 Cash Management: Pursuant to Section 8.06 of your Traditional IRA or SIMPLE IRA account agreement, Section 9.06 of your Roth IRA account agreement, or Section 10.05 of your Coverdell ESA Account Agreement (as the case may be), you authorize and direct GoldStar Trust Company ("GoldStar") to deposit any uninvested cash held in your IRA/ESA into an omnibus demand deposit account maintained by Happy State Bank, a division of Centennial Bank, an affiliate of GoldStar (the "Deposit Account").
 On a daily basis, any cash in your IRA/ESA, for which GoldStar has not received an investment or other direction as to its disposition, will be deposited into the Deposit Account.
 Such uninvested cash will remain in the Deposit Account until you direct GoldStar as to the investment or other disposition of such uninvested cash, and such direction is implemented.
 The Deposit Account is insured by the Federal Deposit Insurance Corporation ("FDIC"), up to the maximum amount per depositor, which is currently \$250,000.
 Information on FDIC insurance coverage is available at www.fdic.gov.
-Your IRA/ESA's deposit in the Deposit Account based on the rate paid on similar accounts by one or more financial institutions selected by GoldStar and are subject to change in accordance with market conditions at the sole discretion of GoldStar.
+Your IRA/ESA will earn a reasonable rate of interest on uninvested cash deposited in the Deposit Account.
+GoldStar will credit to your IRA/ESA, on a monthly basis, interest on your IRA/ESA's deposit in the Deposit Account based on the rate paid on similar accounts by one or more financial institutions selected by GoldStar and are subject to change in accordance with market conditions at the sole discretion of GoldStar.
 No interest will be credited to your IRA/ESA in the month you close your IRA/ESA.
-GoldStar will perform all sub-accounting, record keeping, and interest posting functions with respect to your IRA/ESA's deposit of uninvested GoldStar's compensation for performing such services.
+GoldStar will perform all sub-accounting, record keeping, and interest posting functions with respect to your IRA/ESA will be considered GoldStar's compensation for performing such services.